Tapendrakmr/terraform-provider-mongodb/README.md

 ### Update the user

-:heavy_exclamation_mark: [IMPORTANT] : If you own an organization or project, you can update the user roles for any user with membership in that organization or project.
-You cannot modify any other user profile information.
+*If you own an organization or project, you can update the user roles for any user with membership in that organization or project.
+You cannot modify any other user profile information.*

 1. Update the data of the user resource block as show in [example usage](#example-usage) un the basic terraform commands to update user.User is not allowed to update email.
 <br>